 What is Scrum

 Success with Scrum requires more than just doing “stand-up” meetings.
 Scrum employs robust, disciplined mechanisms of empirical process control, where feedback loops that constitute the core management technique, are used as opposed to traditional command-and-control management.
-Unlike PRINCE2, and other Project Management processes, it’s not designed to be a “pick and choose” affair: you don’t pick the pieces out of Scrum you think will work with the environment or the ones you might like the most.
-Scrum is a complete set of processes for project planning, requirements, governance and development and implementation.
+Unlike PRINCE2, and other Project Management processes, it’s not designed to be a “pick and choose” affair : you don’t pick the pieces out of Scrum you think will work with the environment or the ones you might like the most.
+Its authors, Schwaber and Sutherland, designed Scrum as a complete set of events for project planning, requirements, governance and development and implementation.
 It brings participative management and decision-making to an operational level to engender transparency, and creates repetitive cycles of work that promote sustainability and predictability.
 This enables decision-making at an executive level to occur based on operational certainties at a project level rather than using predictions based on schedules and Gantt charts.